Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 WHAT ABOUT DOGS SPAY-NEUTER?

 Yes, dogs are different.
 Sure, “fixing Fido” before a litter-ary mistake is ideal.
 There are some canine-specific issues, though, that don’t apply to cats.
 For one thing, dogs don’t get pregnant as early as kitties can.
 Nor do they go in and out of heat as frequently.
-I cover some of these issues in the Ask Amy video, below, and you can read more about dog neutering pros and cons here.
+Stay tuned next week for more about this issue in spaying and neutering dogs.

 If you have a furry baby in your future–c’mon, you KNOW you WANT to adopt!–please prepare yourself for a lifetime of love and fun.
 One of my care manuals like COMPLETE KITTEN CARE or COMPLETE PUPPY CARE offers all the guidance you need to start off on the right “paw.”